 Now, fifty years after she passed away, Garland’s first biographical drama, “Judy,” is out.
-Stage and film director Rupert Goold directed Renée Zellweger in a breathtaking and tour-de-force performance as Judy Garland which earned her already a British Independent Film Award and a Golden Globe as Best Actress, and she has been nominated for a Screen Actors Guild Award.
-Just wait and see, as there’s much more to come in the next few weeks.
+Stage and film director Rupert Goold directed Renée Zellweger in a breathtaking and tour-de-force performance as Judy Garland which earned her a British Independent Film Award, a Golden Globe, a Screen Actors Guild Award, a BAFTA and an Acadeny Award as best actress (this paragraph has been updated on February 10).

 The film is based on Peter Quilter’s play “End of the Rainbow” and starts at the end, when Ms. Garland embarked on a troubled five-week run at London’s Hippodrome nightclub The Talk of the Town in the winter of 1968, after suffering the consequences of a lifetime of addiction and falling into hard times.
 By then, she was broke and basically homeless.
 Says film director Rupert Goold: “Up until this day, there’s a reason why Judy is still so important to so many people.
 You see her struggles and her ability to overcome them, or to make fun of them, as she was an incredibly funny woman.”
 And to this day, she is still extremely beloved.